Austrian School of Economics

 Lectures and Research

-At Ausecolec, we will offer 6 lectures, explaining from the basics of prices and interest rates to how the economy and society is (negatively) by government and central bank interference.
-The lectures will start from January 2026 onwards for initially a maximum of 15 students.
-Interested students can express their interest via the Contact page or by mailing info@ausecolec.eu.
+At Ausecolec, we offer 6 lectures, explaining the basic Austrian School theories of prices and interest rates and how the economy and society is (negatively) impacted by government and central bank interference.
+The lectures started in January 2026, with a dozen students.
+New lectures will be offered later this year, with further details to be announced via this website.
+Interested students can then express their interest via the Contact page or by mailing info@ausecolec.eu.
 The selection process will consist of a 15 minutes interview.
 No previous knowledge about the Austrian School or Economics in general is required.
-At start, the 6 lectures will be free of charge.

 The basics of the Austrian School